 To counter this effect, do some research before you invest.
 Check market demand in your target area and make sure you are not up against aggressively priced housing schemes marketed by developers with deep pockets.

 Most students have no credit rating.
 Therefore, you will need to ask them to provide a guarantor.
 This can be a parent or guardian.
 A guarantor is essential.
-If the student doesn’t pay their rent or causes significant damage not covered by the bond, you can chase the guarantor for the money.
-After all, you won’t get very far taking an impoverished student to court over unpaid rent!
+If the student doesn’t pay their rent or causes damage not covered by the bond, you can chase the guarantor for the money.

 Anti-social Behaviour Problems

 Plenty of students love to party.
-Unfortunately, raucous parties in shared houses located in quiet residential streets can cause a lot of upset and anger.
-Many universities provide welcome packs that remind students to be considerate of their neighbours, but after a few drinks, it is all too easy for a small get-together to escalate into an epic party.
-Even groups of students heading home after a big night out can cause problems thanks to shouting, singing, and other antisocial behaviours.
+Unfortunately, raucous parties in shared houses located in quiet residential streets can cause a lot of upset.
+Many universities provide welcome packs that remind students to be considerate of their neighbours, but after a few drinks, it is all too easy for a small get-together to escalate into an bigger party.
+Even groups of students heading home after a night out can cause problems due to shouting and other antisocial behaviours.

 Bristol University now has a fines system in place whereby repeat offenders can be fined up to £250 and must attend anti-social behaviour impact awareness classes.